Diwash-101/text_editor_from_scratch/daily_log.md

 ### 4/18/2025

     Implementend the basic read and write functionality to a file using file writer and buffered writer which is apparantly better in processing long files

+### 4/20/2025

+    Implemented the ablity to edit lines.
+I can now specify the line number and replace the line.
+No delete yet.